pynucastro usage examples#

 'URL': 'https://reaclib.jinaweb.org/labels.php?action=viewLabel&label=nacr'}

-This is just the temperature dependent portion of the rate, usually expressed as \(N_A \langle \sigma v \rangle\)
+Our rate is just temperature dependent portion of the rate, usually expressed as \(N_A \langle \sigma v \rangle\).
+We can evaluate this for a given temperature (in K) easily:

 c13pg.eval(1.e9)